-Resident Company A holds 100% of the equity shares and voting rights in Foreign Company B. Foreign Company B holds 100% of the equity shares and voting rights in Foreign Company C. Foreign Company C's net income is R100 000 for the 2016 year of assessment.
-Foreign Company C declared a dividend of R100 000 to Foreign Company B at the end of the 2016 year of assessment.
+Resident Company A holds 100% of the equity shares and voting rights in Foreign Company B. Foreign Company B holds 100% of the equity shares and voting rights in Foreign Company C. Foreign Company B and Foreign Company C are not residents of the same country.
+Foreign Company C's net income is R100 000 for a year of assessment.
+Foreign Company C declared a dividend of R100 000 to Foreign Company B at the end of that year of assessment.